BlockstreamResearch/bip-frost-dkg/README.md

 they can request it from any other participants or the coordinator.
 Moreover, since the transcript contains secret shares only in encrypted form, it can in principle be stored with a third-party backup provider.
 (TODO: But there are privacy implications.
-The hostpubkeys and shared public key can be inferred from the transcript.
+The hostpubkeys and threshold public key can be inferred from the transcript.
 We could encrypt the full transcript to everyone...
 We'd only need to encrypt a symmetric key to everyone.)

 ```python
 chilldkg_backup(state2: ChillDKGStateR2, cert: bytes) -> Any